Written and edited by our team of expert legal content writers and reviewed and approved by Attorney Mark O’Mara

 1. This Is Your Third DUI in 10 Years

-If you are charged with a third felony in 10 years, it becomes a felony charge.
+If you are charged with a third DUI offense in 10 years, it becomes a felony charge.
 This is considered a third-degree felony.
 In addition to fines and imprisonment, this criminal charge will be accompanied by the mandatory placement of an ignition interlock device in your vehicle for at least two years.
 The device will be installed at your expense once you qualify for a restricted or permanent license.

 2. This Is Your Fourth DUI Ever